junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Castiel looks down at his body, and Jimmy follows his eyes.

-The angel has a matching stab wound in his lower stomach, bleeding out a mixed light and blood.
+The angel has a matching stab wound in his lower stomach, bleeding out a mix of light and blood.

-For the first time, Jimmy wonders, all those time when he feels the pain in his body, he wonders if Castiel feels them too, with him.
+For the first time, Jimmy wonders, all those times when he feels the pain in his body, he wonders if Castiel feels them too, with him.
 The idea makes the tip of his lips tilt up a vicious degree.
 That almost makes the pain feel slightly more bearable now.

-"I'm not your vessel anymore, I cast you out.
+"I'm not your vessel anymore.
+I cast you out.
 I said 'No'!"
 Jimmy says, almost taking joy from the annoyed look on Castiel's face.

 "There is always a way.
 I am very good at persuading."
 Castiel clenches his teeth, speaking slowly.
 "I know enough methods to break anyone.
 We can try them all."